puikchan/udacity.data_visualization/README.md

 y1.titleShape.text("Survival Rate (shown in bars)");
 y2.titleShape.text("Number of Passengers in Group (shown as circles)");
 ```
+In addition, the two charts were changed to display survival rate in percentage, with 0-100% range.
+This range scale change was made so we can visually comparing the rates on the two charts.

 **Final charts Data Visualization Observations**
 ( note that the followings are just visual observations, not a strict statistical analysis )